sbmlteam/libsbml/src/bindings/matlab/README.txt

   copies the files to the matlabroot\bin\win32 directory as this must be on the PATH if MATLAB is installed,

-  3) prompts user to close MATLAB.

 The TranslateSBML executable is provided with the download and it is not necessary to build it in order to use it.
 However the script BuildTranslate_Win32 can be used within MATLAB to build TranslateSBML.dll provided the C compiler that MATLAB uses is compatible.

-(Rest of Windows instructions incomplete.)

 Linux and MacOS X